Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Abstract

 \section{Abstract}

 The atomic hydrogen \HI content of galaxies is intimately related to star formation and galaxy evolution through the baryon cycle, which involves processes such as accretion, feedback, outflows, and gas recycling.
-While probing the \HI gas over cosmic time has improved our understanding, direct \HI detection is essentially limited to $z\lesssim 0.42$ due to the faintness of the 21cm line.
-Detections beyond this redshift have made use of the stacking technique to obtain average quantities of galaxy populations.
+While probing the \HI gas over cosmic time has improved our understanding, direct \HI detection with the redshifted 21 cm line is essentially limited to $z\lesssim 0.42$.
+Detections beyond this redshift are based on stacking to obtain average \HI mass of galaxy populations.
 Gravitational lensing by the cluster lenses enhances the \HI signal and can extend the redshift limit further.
 In this work, we describe simulations of \HI lensing in cluster lenses.
 We explore the feasibility of detecting strongly lensed \HI emission from background galaxies using known $50$ cluster lenses within the uGMRT sky coverage.
 We demonstrate that certain clusters offer a strong likelihood of \HI detection.
-We also investigate how strong lensing distorts the \HI spectral line profile.
+We also investigate how strong lensing distorts the \HI spectral lines.
 The shape of the \HI signal in these lensing models provides useful information and can be used in optimising signal extraction in blind and targeted \HI surveys.
 We find that blind detection of \HI signal from galaxies in the redshift range up to $1.58$ requires more than a few hundred hours of observations of individual clusters with the uGMRT.
-Detection of \HI emission in galaxies where strong lensing has been observed in the optical appears to be more promising with potential for a $5\sigma$ detection in~$<50$ hours of on-source observations for Abell~370 and in~$<75$ hours for Abell~1703 with the uGMRT.
+Detecting \HI emission in galaxies with strong optical lensing seems promising, with a $5\sigma$ detection potential in less than 50 hours for Abell 370 and 75 hours for Abell 1703 using the uGMRT.